New Spain: Veracruz, port city and province

 European diseases immediately affected the multiethnic Indian populations in the Veracruz area and for that reason Spaniards imported black slaves as either an alternative to indigenous labor or its complete replacement in the event of a repetition of the Caribbean die-off.
 A few Spaniards acquired prime agricultural lands left vacant by the indigenous demographic disaster.
 Portions of the province could support sugar cultivation and as early as the 1530s sugar production was underway.
 New Spain's first viceroy, Don Antonio de Mendoza established an hacienda on lands taken from Orizaba.

 Indians resisted cultivating sugarcane themselves, preferring to tend their subsistence crops.
 As in the Caribbean, black slave labor became crucial to the development of sugar estates.
 During the period 1580–1640 when Spain and Portugal were ruled by the same monarch and Portuguese slave traders had access to Spanish markets, African slaves were imported in large numbers to New Spain and many of them remained in the region of Veracruz.
 But even when that connection was broken and prices rose, black slaves remained an important component of Córdoba's labor sector even after 1700.
 Rural estates in Córdoba depended on African slave labor, who were 20% of the population there, a far greater proportion than any other area of New Spain, and greater than even nearby Jalapa.

 In 1765 the crown created a monopoly on tobacco, which directly affected agriculture and manufacturing in the Veracruz region.
 Tobacco was a valuable, high-demand product.
 Men, women, and even children smoked, something commented on by foreign travelers and depicted in eighteenth-century casta paintings.
 The crown calculated that tobacco could produce a steady stream of tax revenues by supplying the huge Mexican demand, so the crown limited zones of tobacco cultivation.
-It also established a small number of manufactories of finished products, and licensed distribution outlets (estanquillos).
-The crown also set up warehouses to store up to a year's worth of supplies, including paper for cigarettes, for the manufactories.
+It also established a small number of factories of finished products, and licensed distribution outlets (estanquillos).
+The crown also set up warehouses to store up to a year's worth of supplies, including paper for cigarettes, for the factories.
 With the establishment of the monopoly, crown revenues increased and there is evidence that despite high prices and expanding rates of poverty, tobacco consumption rose while at the same time, general consumption fell.

 In 1787 during the Bourbon Reforms Veracruz became an intendancy, a new administrative unit.